 The financial aid application page will be added to the online MSW application upon answering "Yes" to the Getting Started question of "Are you applying for financial aid?"

-Applicants that have already submitted their online MSW application or plan to submit a paper MSW application may click below for a copy of the School of Social Work financial aid application.
+Applicants that have already submitted their MSW application may click below for a copy of the School of Social Work financial aid application.
 Please do not submit more than one financial aid application.

 Notification of most grant and scholarship awards will generally occur after admission notification but prior to an enrollment deposit deadline provided all financial aid materials have been received.

-Incoming student financial aid awards are made for three or four terms depending on applicant choice of curriculum schedule.
-Financial aid funding from University and School of Social Work sources is generally limited to a maximum of four terms for students enrolled in the MSW program, three terms for advanced standing students and dual degree students.
+Incoming student scholarship and grant awards are made for all terms of expected enrollment depending on applicant choice of curriculum schedule.
+Federal awards (loans and work-study) are awarded per academic year based upon completion/renewal of the Free Application for Federal Student Aid.
+Financial aid funding from University and School of Social Work sources is generally limited to a maximum of four terms for students enrolled in the full-time 60-credit MSW program, three terms for students in the full-time 45-credit MSW program and dual degree students, and seven or nine terms for students in the part-time MSW program (depending on number of terms of expected enrollment).
 Current and future awards may be adjusted based on a review of additional relevant information.
 Students who fail to maintain good academic standing may be ineligible for future financial aid until their probationary status is removed.

 The Council of Graduate Schools (CGS) has developed GradSense, a unique online education platform that provides students with financial information about a range of topics including the value of pursuing an advanced degree, paying for your education, estimating cost of living, and preparing a budget for your time in graduate school.
 Through interactive visualization tools and engaging infographics, students are invited to better understand a variety of issues related to borrowing and spending, potential future earnings, and money management.